tomstafford/psy6422/docs/030-projects.md

 # Project Organisation

 <div class="info">
 <p><em>Note this is a placeholder page.
-In 2020 most of this material was delivered offline.
+This material hasn’t been taught yet.
 I am adding notes online as I can, so these pages in particular may evolve quickly</em></p>
 </div>

 Slides on project organisation are on the google drive: [slides format](https://docs.google.com/presentation/d/1VH3cntMOo4BnRaglEWbRn5qQ0SMd2gGGWQHHDL1pKd0/edit?usp=drivesdk), [pdf format](https://drive.google.com/file/d/1VyHcpxMBjEVN4TPC5Fz9FmTq3bctSmvB/view?usp=drivesdk).
 Please note, most of this class was taught in workshop format, so there aren't many slides.